GavrilenkoA/ML_mutational_learning/README.md

-Then I provide 40 experiments, sampling different random 100 RBD sequences neutralized by REGN33 antibodies for fine-tuning and compare performance of base model and fine-tuning model, using paired T-test.
+Then I provided 40 experiments, sampling different random 100 RBD sequences neutralized by REGN33 antibodies for fine-tuning and compared performance of base model and fine-tuning model, using paired T-test.

 ![image](https://github.com/GavrilenkoA/ML_mutational_learning/assets/92908421/8344ce73-e615-4f85-91b9-c0924f836953)

+It can be seen, the fine-tuned model demonstrates more accurate and stable predictions.

 #### Conclusion:
-Therapeutic antibodies share similar features - they target the conserved epitopes on RBD and mutations in the same manner reflected by binding RBD and can be used as a data source for pre-training ML models for prediction antibody escape with limited labeled data of antibody of interest.
+Therapeutic antibodies share similar features - they target the conserved epitopes on RBD and mutations in the same manner reflected by binding RBD.
+They can be used as a data source for pre-training ML models for prediction antibody escape with limited labeled data of antibody of interest.